mdn/content/files/en-us/web/api/canvasrenderingcontext2d/fontvariantcaps/index.md

     When used in all uppercase titling sequences they can appear too strong.
     Titling capitals are designed specifically for this situation.

-The property can be used to get or set the font capitalization value value.
+The property can be used to get or set the font capitalization value.

 Note that there are accessibility concerns with some of these, which are outlined in the corresponding [`font-variant-caps`](/en-US/docs/Web/CSS/font-variant-caps#accessibility_concerns) topic.